 Michael and I flew to Las Vegas on June 7, 2007.
 We spent the first 2 nights at the Sahara on the Strip.
 We were in the Red Feather Lodge at the Grand Canyon the third and fourth nights.
 We stayed at New York-New York the last 2 nights.
 We concentrated on the new side of Vegas.
-The monorail links the Strip from the Sahara to the MGM Grand.
-Themed hotels are the thing!
+Themed hotels were the thing!

 Las Vegas had changed since I was there in 1993.
 There are mega-hotels: New York-New York, Bellagio & Mandalay Bay.
 They exist for the purpose of making money for the people who own and operate them.
 We spent conservatively and aimed for an experience consistent with our needs.

-We knew what we would do.
-I bought a digital camera, and Michael took 140 pictures.
+We knew what to do.
+I bought a camera, and Michael took 140 pictures.
 We walked through the hotels.
 The Bellagio fountains put on a show as Elvis sang "Viva Las Vegas."
 The Bellagio was Michael's favorite.
 We saw Bob Dole in the casino.

 Our second day began with Michael having his picture taken with a showgirl.
 He glowed!
-We saw the antique car collection at the Imperial Palace, and I posed with a 1955 Cadillac Elmerado.
+We saw the antique car collection at the Imperial Palace, and I posed beside a 1955 Cadillac Elmerado.

 People were everywhere!
 We kept moving.
 We ate well but kept the cost down.
 We rested when we got tired.
 We walked to Mandalay Bay at the end of the Strip and watched the Yankees play the Diamondbacks.
 Mandalay Bay was home to Mamma Mia!, and I told Michael we would see the movie.